borbware/unity-basics-course/project-management/1-git-basics.md

 ## `.gitignore`

 * Sometimes your project has local files that should NOT be uploaded to GitHub
-* `.gitignore` file in your git project folder says what files should **not** be included in the repository
+* `.gitignore` file in your Git project folder says what files should **not** be included in the repository
 * You can create it by yourself and define file names or folders which git will then ignore in the commits, e.g.,
   ```console
     someScript.js
     /folder
     *.html
   ```
-* ***Note:*** If you add a file to .gitignore that was committed earlier, you can remove it from git with `git rm --cached filename`
+* ***Note:*** If you add a file to `.gitignore` that was committed earlier, you can remove it from Git with `git rm --cached filename`

 ## Exercise 2.
 Git collaboration
 <!-- _backgroundColor: Khaki -->

 * Work on this exercise with your group.
-* Choose someone's test repository from exercise 1 to use in this exercise.
+* Choose someone's test repository from Exercise 1 to use in this exercise.
 * While others clone the repo to their machine, the owner should add other group members as collaborators of the repo in the repository's settings on GitHub.
 * Then, everyone should make changes to the markdown file in the repository!